Abdulaziz bin Salman Al Saud

-Abdulaziz bin Salman Al Saud (عبد العزيز بن سلمان آل سعود ʿAbd al ʿAzīz bin Salman Al Suʿūd; born 1960) is a Saudi royal and politician who has served as the Saudi Arabian minister of energy since September 2019.
+Abdulaziz bin Salman Al Saud (عبد العزيز بن سلمان آل سعود ʿAbd al ʿAzīz bin Salman Al Suʿūd; born 1960) is a Saudi royal, one of the sons of King Salman and one of the grandsons of Saudi's founder King Abdulaziz, and a politician who has served as the Saudi Arabian minister of energy since September 2019.
 He is the first royal to serve as energy minister.
 He was the assistant oil minister of Saudi Arabia between 2005 and 2017.
 In 2017, he was made state minister for energy affairs.

 Early life and education

-Prince Abdulaziz was born in 1960.
-He is the fourth son of King Salman bin Abdulaziz.
+Prince Abdulaziz was born in 1960 as the fourth son of King Salman bin Abdulaziz.
 His mother is Sultana bint Turki Al Sudairi, who died at age 71 in July 2011.
-She was the daughter of Prince Salman's uncle, Turki bin Ahmed Al Sudairi, who was formerly the governor of Asir Province.
+She was the daughter of Salman's uncle, Turki bin Ahmed Al Sudairi, who was formerly the governor of Asir Province.
 Abdulaziz bin Salman is the full brother of Fahd bin Salman, Ahmed bin Salman, Sultan bin Salman, Faisal bin Salman and Hassa bint Salman.

 Abdulaziz bin Salman received a science degree in industrial administration from King Fahd University of Petroleum and Minerals.
 He also holds an MBA in industrial administration from the same university in 1985.

 Career

 Abdulaziz bin Salman began his career as a lecturer at King Fahd University of Petroleum and Minerals, followed by a period as an acting director of the research institute there, dealing with energy studies.
 Later, he served as the manager of the economic and industrial research division at the same institute.

 In 1987, he became an advisor at the oil ministry.
 During his tenure, he is said to have had tense relations with the oil minister, Hisham Nazer.
 Prince Abdulaziz was promoted to deputy oil minister in June 1995.
 He was also appointed undersecretary for petroleum affairs, a body founded in June 1996.
 In addition, he was the head of the energy rationalization committee.

 His term as deputy oil minister lasted until 2005 when he was appointed assistant oil minister.
 His term as assistant oil minister ended on 22 April 2017 when he was made state minister for energy affairs.
 During this role, he achieved a major breakthrough in talks with OPEC member Kuwait to resume production in the neutral zone between the two countries, after a four-year halt.

-On 8 September 2019 he was named as the minister of energy.
+On 8 September 2019, he was named as the Minister of Energy.